yext/answers-search-ui/README.md

   // The type of options to filter by, either 'STATIC_FILTER' or 'RADIUS_FILTER'.
   // Defaults to 'STATIC_FILTER'.
   optionType: 'STATIC_FILTER',
-  // If true, the filter value is saved on change and sent with the next search.
-  // Defaults to false.
-  storeOnChange: true,
   // Required, list of options
   options: [
     /** Depends on the above optionType, either 'STATIC_FILTER' or 'RADIUS_FILTER', see below. **/